Incognito™ Hidden Braces

 What Is the Step-By-Step Process for Having Incognito™ Hidden Braces?

 The steps for finding out more and getting Incognito™ Hidden Braces are as follows:

 - You will need to attend a consultation at the Harley Street Orthodontic Centre.
-One of our specialist orthodontists will need to conduct a thorough examination of your teeth to confirm this type of brace is suitable for your needs.
+One of our orthodontic specialists will need to conduct a thorough examination of your teeth, gums and bite to confirm this type of brace is suitable for your needs.

-- Your next appointment will be for x-rays, initial impressions of your teeth and photographs.
+- We will take a digital scan of your teeth, any x-rays needed and clinical photographs.
 This information is sent to the laboratory to create models of your teeth in their present position as well as a model showing how they will look once your teeth are straightened.

 - Once your orthodontist has approved the treatment plan then the customised brackets and wires will be constructed.
-This process can take several weeks as they are individually made to provide you with a comfortable brace.
+This process can take several weeks as they are individually made to provide you with the most comfortable brace.

 - The next step is to have the brackets, wires and elastics fixed in position.
-These may feel quite strange at first but you should soon get used to them.
+These may feel strange at first but you will soon get used to them.

 Frequently Asked Questions

 Will Incognito™ Hidden Braces Hurt?